thor314/uncloak/Topic-Cryptography.md

 audience: all
 ---
 #topic
-# Topic: Cryptography
+# Topic-Cryptography
 ## Intro
 **Cryptography** (also cryptology) is the practice and study of secure techniques for private communication, authentication, and computation in the presence of adversarial behavior.
+Press `F9` at any time to open this page within Obsidian.

 Cryptography comes from the Greek root words *kryptos*, meaning hidden, and *graphikos*, meaning writing.